Make your own caramel at home with this easy tutorial! This easy Caramel Sauce recipe takes only four simple ingredients and 15 minutes to make.

 If you’re making salted caramel, or vanilla, or adding bourbon or other flavorings, this is when you’d do it.
 Add the flavor and whisk it in.

-Return to heat and simmer the caramel on low for a minute or two.
+#10.
+Return to Heat and Simmer – Return to heat and simmer the caramel sauce on low for a minute or two.
 Don’t boil it too furiously or cook it for too long, as it will thicken too much.

 There are a couple of ways you can flavor your caramel depending on what you’re using.
 Something like sea salt, vanilla, bourbon, etc. can be added at the end with the butter before you bring it back to a simmer.